UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module2/module2_25.md

 Let’s say we want the `max`, `min` and `median`.
 We specify them in square brackets within our `.agg()` method.

-It produces a convenient dataframe giving the value for each statistic, for each column.
+This produces a convenient dataframe giving the value for each statistic, for each column.

 ---